-When the weather is starting to warm up, but you think that there might be another bout of cool weather coming, it can be difficult to decide when you should bring your vehicle into the shop to have your winter tires replaced with your summer set.
+When the weather is starting to warm up, but you think that there might be another bout of cool or wet weather coming, it can be difficult to decide when you should bring your vehicle into the shop to have your winter tires replaced with your summer set.
 There is a simple rule of thumb to take into consideration that makes the decision very simple: Once the average daily temperatures are over 7°C, it is time to make the changeover to summers or all-seasons.
 Self-preservation should be the motive, the changeover may help you avoid a collision or a blowout.

 All classes of tires (winter, summer and all-season) start life with quite different rubber compounds.
 Each is optimized for a different temperature range.
 If you run a tire at speed outside of its comfort zone, it reacts badly.

 Summer tires in winter turn hard as hockey pucks; in winter, all-season tires start to lose grip as the temperature drop below +7C and are virtually useless for grip below -10C.
 Winter tires lose grip as the temperatures climb above 7°C. Just as all-seasons wear tread faster in winter, winters wear faster in summer.